-In few jurisdictions, Zakat of the Bank's branches and subsidiaries is mandatory by law either by taking provision or paying to a respective governmental entity responsible for collecting Zakat.
-Therefore, the Bank has acted according to the law and accounted for the payment of the due Zakat to these entities on behalf of the Shareholders and deducted such payable amounts from the above total Zakat amount payable by the Bank on behalf of its shareholders and accordingly adjusted the Zakat amount per each outstanding share.
+However, in few jurisdictions, Zakat of the Bank's branches and subsidiaries is mandatory by laws to be paid to a governmental entity responsible for Zakat, therefore, the Bank acts accordingly to these laws and pays the Zakat to these entities on behalf of the Shareholders and deducts the amount paid as Zakat from the total Zakat amount above and accordingly adjusted the Zakat amount per each outstanding share.

-Tier 1 Sukuk Zakat, based on Gregorian year, was estimated at AED 85,571 thousand (2019: AED 86,012 thousand) and accordingly, Zakat is estimated at AED 0.01800 (2019: AED 0.01809) per each AED dirham invested in Tier 1 Sukuk.
+Tier 1 Sukuk Zakat amount, based on Gregorian year, was estimated at AED 90,780 thousand (2020: AED 85,571 thousand) and accordingly, Zakat amount is estimated at AED 0.019094 (2020: AED 0.01800) per each AED dirham invested in Tier 1 Sukuk.